itamark87/Project-Ekron/README.md

-# project_ekron
+# Project-Ekron

 This is a python based tool intended to integrate as an extension to a smart city management system.
 The tool identifies relevant content from social networks using machine learning models.

-Social network contain plenty of useful information for municipalities and other regional councils for running their city/region but detecting such information in this nonstopping and huge information stream can be like finding a needle in a haystack.
+Social networks contain plenty of useful information for municipalities and other regional councils for running their city/region.
+But detecting such information in this nonstopping and huge information stream can be like finding a needle in a haystack.
 Therefore, a tool that can detect, point and save such information can be very beneficial.

 See requierments file.
 In addition, to get the tool started you are going to need: